A Step-By-Step Guide To Clearing Your House Before Your Big Move

 As we have seen, there are a host of different things to think about when preparing to move house.
 A checklist and timetable should be drawn up to create some sort of structure to the process.

-Valuable and sentimental items can be packed, while all rubbish should be cleared and removed.
+Valuable and sentimental items can be packed, and rubbish clearance should be performed.
 Unwanted items can be donated to friends or charities.

 Some items could be recycled, or sold online or in a yard sale.
 One should go through each room one at a time.
 Everything should be packed in a suitable container.

 There should be a bag or box for the journey and an essential items box for arrival at the new destination.
 The home should be left clear, clean, and tidy.

 The benefits are that one doesn’t have to do everything at the last minute.
 Things will feel more under control, and there will be more space for anything unexpected.